chrizog/someipy/docs/rpi.rst

 Troubleshooting
 ---------------

-In case the receiving application on the host PC is not receiving any data (not showing any logs), make sure that your network interface settings are correctly set as descibed above.
+In case the receiving application on the host PC is not receiving any data (not showing any logs), make sure that your network interface settings are correctly set as described above.

 It is recommended to use `Wireshark <https://www.wireshark.org/download.html>`_ to check whether the service discovery offer entries are received on the host PC.
 Since version 3.2.0 Wireshark supports a SOME/IP dissector.

-Start to capture packets in Wireshark and look for a packet with the destination address *224.224.224.245*, i.e. the service discovery address you configured in your application.
-Right-click on that packet and choose "Decode as.." and select SOME/IP as the protocol.
+Start to capture packets in Wireshark and look for a packet with the destination address *224.224.224.245*, i.e., the service discovery address you configured in your application.
+Right-click on that packet and choose "Decode as..." and select SOME/IP as the protocol.

 Now the packet shall have the info in Wireshark "SOME/IP Service Discovery Protocol [Offer]".